guillermoaviles/robo-nouns/README.md

 <table>
 <tr>
 <td>
-  At the core of Robo Nouns is the concept of on-chain generated NFTs with traits that change every block.
+  At the core of RoboNouns is the concept of on-chain generated NFTs with traits that change every block.
 This means that, approximately every ~12.1 seconds, a new NFT with distinct attributes will be created.
 Users can monitor the Nouns' traits as they evolve and purchase it when it matches their preferences.
 This approach ensures that NFTs are not only rare and valuable but also highly customizable (pseudo-randomly), catering to individual tastes and desires.
 </td>
 </tr>
 </table>